GalihDJ/astrapay-simple-note-angular/README.md

 # Astrapay - Simple Note Angular

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4. based on this [tutorial](https://www.javaguides.net/2021/08/angular-crud-example.html)

 ## Getting Started (How to Run the Program)